 Spurred by the European Union’s waste management planning, Sweden decided to adopt stronger regulations in preventing and reducing organic waste.
 These efforts correlate with a number of the 16 objectives put forth by the Swedish Parliament and Swedish EPA.

-To treat waste, Sweden uses four methods: material recycling, biological treatment, energy recovery, and landfill.
+To treat food waste in Sweden, the Swedish EPA uses 4 methods: material recycling, biological treatment, energy recovery, and landfill.
 For organic waste (e.g., food waste), biological treatment uses an anaerobic digestion or composting system to convert the waste into fertile soil.
 Alternatively, the energy recovery process takes the waste that cannot be recycled or made into soil and creates energy from it, using heat and electricity.

 As of May 2011, 154 of the 290 Swedish municipalities responsible for collecting waste have developed a system for the collection of food waste with motives to use it for energy or biological treatment.
 Imagine if 55 percent of all municipalities in the United States had such a vision; there would be an increase in biofuel production and healthy soil.